-In Army Multi-Domain Transformation: Ready to Win in Competition and Conflict, U.S. Army Chief of Staff Gen. James C. McConville lays out concepts to guide the Army's transformation to meet the threats and challenges posed by determined adversaries together with the challenge of keeping pace with accelerating technological advances.
-In it, he asserts that the Army is quickly losing the overmatch capabilities against peer and near-peer adversaries it once took for granted and must effectively transform to prevail in future conflicts characterized by engagements at longer ranges and across all domains both physical and cognitive conducted at greatly increased speed.
-Among the key components of such transformation include a vastly enhanced and reconfigured personnel talent-management system, new weapon systems of much greater sophistication, innovation in organization and doctrine, and major changes in the way the Army trains.
-He asserts that such bold transformation is essential as the Army adjusts to the necessity of more effectively integrating and coordinating within the joint force construct to ensure it contributes the expansive land-force overmatch capabilities required to prevail in future conflicts to achieve national objectives and protect national interests.
-Among the more ambitious innovations he discusses is the introduction of Multi-Domain Task Forces.
-To view this paper, visit https://api.army.mil/e2/c/downloads/2021/03/23/
+In Army Multi-Domain Transformation: Ready to Win in Competition and Conflict, U.S. Army Chief of Staff Gen. James C. McConville lays out concepts to guide the Army's transformation to meet the threats posed by determined adversaries together with the challenge of keeping pace with accelerating technological advances.
+In it, he asserts that the Army is quickly losing the overmatch capabilities against peer and near-peer adversaries it once took for granted and must effectively transform to prevail in future conflicts characterized by engagements at longer ranges and across all domains, conducted at greatly increased speed.
+Among the key components of such transformation are a vastly enhanced and reconfigured personnel talent-management system, new weapon systems of much greater sophistication, innovation in organization and doctrine, and major changes in the way the Army trains.
+He asserts that such bold transformation is essential as the Army adjusts to the necessity of more effectively integrating and coordinating within the joint force construct to ensure it contributes land-force overmatch capabilities required to prevail in future conflicts to achieve national objectives and protect national interests.
+Among the more ambitious innovations he discusses is the introduction of multi-domain task forces.
+To view this paper, visit https://api.army.mil/e2/c/downloads/2021/03/23/eeac3d01/20210319-csa-paper-1-signed-print-version.pdf.